StrikingLoo/strikingloo.github.io/_posts/2022-08-16-DALL-E-2-prompt-guide.md

 I hear stable diffusion, which is roughly equivalent in performance to DALL-E 2, already runs on 5GB of VRAM, and even though that is still above my budget (I think my GPU has 4GB), I find it extremely impressive.

-But I won't try to predict the capabilities or effects future models will have, I'll leave that to more experienced people on twitter.
+However, I won't try to predict the capabilities or effects future models will have, I'll leave that to more experienced people on twitter.

-_\[Edit: I wrote a separate [post about StableDiffusion](/stable-diffusion-vs-dalle-2), how it compares against DALL-E 2 and my very rough reflections and predictions for this space.
+_\[Edit: I wrote a separate [post about StableDiffusion](/stable-diffusion-vs-dalle-2), how it compares against DALL-E 2 and my rough reflections and predictions for this space.
 It also contains most of the interesting resources and links I found about AI art.]_

 Without further ado, here are some cool images I drew with DALL-E 2!
 I hope if you needed some inspiration for prompts, you will be able to copy the ones you like the most and tune them to your own needs.